Rice Market Research Report 2021

 Rice is the seed of the grass species Oryza sativa (Asian rice) or Oryza glaberrima (African rice).
 As a cereal grain, it is the most widely consumed staple food for a large part of the world’s human population, especially in Asia.

-This report contains market size and forecasts of Rice in India, including the following market information:
+This report contains market size and forecasts of Rice in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Rice manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Rice production and consumption in India
+This report also analyses and evaluates the COVID-19 impact on Rice production and consumption in Germany

 Total Market by Segment: